BenjaminKobjolke/FastTextSuggester/README.md

 - `example_words.txt`: Contains text that will be processed for individual word and phrase suggestions
 - `example_data.tsv`: Contains tab-separated values that will be suggested individually
 - `example_contacts.csv`: Contains comma-separated values that will be suggested individually
+- `templates_separator.txt`: Contains multi-line text blocks separated by `||` - only the first line is shown in suggestions, but the entire block is inserted

 To try these examples: